 Legal Custody: Legal custody gives a parent the right to make decisions about a child’s life.
 This includes education options, health care, where to live, and other major decisions.

-Physical Custody: Just as it sounds, physical custody refers to which parent the child lives with primarily.
+Physical Custody: Just as it sounds, physical custody refers to which parent the child lives with.

-Those two options sound fairly simple and on the surface they are.
-As usual with legal matters, especially those involving children, there are shades of gray and everything isn’t always so straightforward.
+Those two options sound fairly simple.
+On the surface they are.
+As usual with legal matters, especially those involving children, there are shades of gray.
+Everything isn’t always so straightforward.
 That’s where sole and joint custody come in to complicate matters.

 Sole Custody: Again, the name says it all.
 Sole custody is when one parent, and that parent alone, has legal and physical custody of a child.
 In these cases, one parent has the power to make all the decisions regarding that child’s upbringing.

-Joint Custody: Joint custody is the most common occurrence these cases.
+Joint Custody: Joint custody is the most common occurrence custody cases.
 This is when both parents, though not living together, cooperate to raise their child.
 Though there’s a primary guardian, this usually involves visitation, and both parents contribute to child-rearing decisions.

 VARIATIONS IN CHILD CUSTODY

-A father may have sole physical custody but share joint legal custody with the mother.
-Though the child lives with the father, the mother remains part of the decision making process.
-Joint legal custody exists in most cases of joint physical custody.
+You may have sole physical custody but share joint legal custody with your ex.
+Though the child lives with you, the other parent remains part of the decision-making process.
+Joint legal custody also exists in most cases of joint physical custody.

-However, just because parents have joint legal custody, doesn’t mean they share joint physical custody.
+However, just because you share joint legal custody, doesn’t mean you share joint physical custody.
 Like with sole custody, true joint physical custody is also somewhat rare.
 It works best when parents continue to live in close proximity to one another.

-In this case, it’s practical to shuttle the kids back and forth, drop them off at school, and all the rest.
-Kids can rotate easily between houses and spend substantial time with each parent.
+If you live in the same city, it’s practical to shuttle the kids back and forth, drop them off at school, and all the rest.
+Kids can rotate easily between houses and spend substantial time with you and your ex.

 HOW MENTAL ILLNESS IMPACTS CHILD CUSTODY

 Okay, now what does all of this have to do with how mental illness impacts child custody?
-Again, because the child’s best interests are paramount, it may play into how the court divides up the legal and physical parenting responsibilities.
+Again, because the child’s best interests remain paramount, it plays into how the court divides up the legal and physical parenting responsibilities.

 Depending on the circumstance, the court may award parenting time to a parent dealing with mental issues.
-This may be small blocks of visitation that require supervision, but it truly depends on the specifics of the case.
+These may be small blocks of visitation that require supervision.
+However, it truly depends on the specifics of the case.
 The amount may hinge on that parent adhering to a mental health plan, maintaining a stable home, or other requirements.